-Marvel’s long-awaited Black Panther movie came out in theaters last month.
+Marvel’s long-awaited Black Panther movie came out in cinemas last month.
 As a result, African languages and culture are getting some well-deserved attention from the rest of the world.
 With that in mind, here are seven cool things about African languages you might not have known, in Black Panther and beyond.

-Africa is home to approximately 1/3 of the world’s languages.
+Africa is home to approximately 1/3 of the world’s languages

 Estimates of the number of languages people speak on the African content vary from 1,500 to over 3,000.
 Around 100 of these are used widely, for communication between people from different tribes and groups.
 Meanwhile, there are at least 75 languages in Africa with over 1 million speakers.